 I understand that a lot of people believe they are somehow doing us a favour or commending us when they say this.
 Most of us do not think of it this way.
 Let me give you a handful of a million reasons why this is so insulting.

-1. Your Place of Privilege
+1. Your Privilege Is Showing

 When people talk of privilege in America, there tends to be a strong focus on White privilege or patriarchal privilege for men.
 Little do many Americans of colour realize that to Third Worlders, even they are also privileged.